igor47/blog/posts/refrigerants.md

 Certainly, some of this release is accidental or the result of equipment malfunction.
 However, a significant portion of refrigerant pollution is the result of intentional venting.
 This is because, without Recoolit, technicians simply have no other way to dispose of refrigerant properly.
-Even well-intentioned technicians, who are concerned about pollution and environmental impacts, have no other choice when a system must be depressured for maintenance or repair.
+Even well-intentioned technicians, who are concerned about pollution and environmental impacts, have no other choice when a system must be drained for maintenance or repair.
 We've seen technicians vent refrigerant through a hose inserted into a bucket of water, in the (mistaken) belief that this will somehow "scrub" the refrigerant.

 Additionally, the process of recovering refrigerant is time-consuming and expensive.